MileHacker Logo

 Train Connections

-Enna has a train station in Enna Bassa.
+Enna has a train a station in Enna Bassa.
 Connections to Palermo and Catania.
 Direct connections limited, transfers might occur.
 Local AST buses connect to Enna Alta.

 Long-Distance Buses